airtai/faststream/docs/docs/en/index.md

 ✨  All files were successfully generated!
 ```

-### Tutorials
+### Tutorial
-We also invite you to explore our tutorials, where we will guide you through the process of utilizing the [faststream-gen](https://faststream-gen.airt.ai) Python library to effortlessly create **FastStream** applications:
+We also invite you to explore our tutorial, where we will guide you through the process of utilizing the [faststream-gen](https://faststream-gen.airt.ai) Python library to effortlessly create **FastStream** applications:

 - [Cryptocurrency analysis with FastStream](https://faststream-gen.airt.ai/Tutorial/Cryptocurrency_Tutorial/)